 Downtime can escalate if we do not take steps to control or manage it.
 We are all only capable of doing so much, and reaching our limits can lead to problems.
 Therefore, if we take care to understand the symptoms and follow up with steps to reduce downtime, we can continue to perform without ever falling behind.

 Similarly, our mental health is vital.
 The same can be said for our physical well-being.
 Downtime occurs when we become unwell, fatigued, or suffer from problems that hold us back.
 As a result, we should actively focus on reducing downtime by utilizing the correct techniques, methods, and tools.

 However, downtime is also important.
 There is, of course, the healthy downtime we should take to rest and recuperate in order to approach all of those next things to do revitalized.
 Below we share a few ideas to reduce downtime when you need to.
 However, do bear in mind this is about keeping on top of all that you need to and therefore seek a healthy balance between keeping productive and enjoying a well-earned rest.

 Our well-being can sometimes be put down to losing our way.
 We all lead busy lives, and when we have projects or targets to meet, distractions can cause us to suffer.
 When we suffer, this can cause us to lose focus, and that leads to reduced productivity.

 To gain focus, mindfulness can help to make a difference and promote psychological wellbeing1.
-It is simple to practice and can be as simple as stopping what you are doing, closing your eyes, and focusing on something around you such as sound or smells.
+It is simple to practice and can be as simple as stopping what you are doing, closing your eyes, and focusing on something around you, such as sounds or smells.

 In life, we face many challenges, some of which can leave us feeling down.
 The workplace is one thing that can have a detrimental effect on our positivity.
 If we have a job that we don’t always enjoy then we can feel demotivated.
 That feeling of unhappiness can cause you to experience stress.
 It can also cause you to become unwell and that can impact productivity9.